eruraindil/eruraindil.github.com/_posts/2014-04-06-building-a-router-out-of-an-old-computer.md

 At this point the fun begins.
 If you're following this as a guide, you should have a modern installation of Ubuntu Server Edition (Debian would probably work too, but no guarantees) with 2 Ethernet cards.

+> NOTE: This document is provided "as is" without warranty of any kind.
+I take no responsibility for any loss or damage arising from the use of this document.

 ###Network Design

  * My network domain is `lan.example.com`.